ThomasHeim11/Smart-Contract-Security-Portfolio/audits/puppy-raffle-audit/audit-data/finding.md

 - Risk of new language features
 - Risk of known bugs
 - Use a simple pragma version that allows any of these versions.
 Consider using the latest version of Solidity for testing.

+### [I-3] Rising checks for `address(0)` when assigning values to address state variable

+Assigning values to address state variables without checking for `address(0)`

+- Found in src/PuppyRaffle.sol: 8862:23:35
+- Found in src/PuppyRaffle.sol: 3165:24:35
+- Found in src/PuppyRaffle.sol:m 9809:26:35